-"virtual currency" has the meaning given in Schedule 2, Part B, paragraph 4(4).3
+"virtual currency" has the meaning given in Schedule 2, Part B, paragraph 4(4).

-- (2) For the purposes of this Law - (a) references to property obtained, or to a pecuniary advantage derived, in connection with the commission of an offence or with criminal conduct include a reference to property obtained or to a pecuniary advantage derived both in that connection and in some other connection; and - (b) where a person derives a pecuniary advantage as a result of or in connection with the commission of an offence or with criminal conduct, the person is to be treated as if the person had obtained as a result of or in connection with the commission of that offence, or that conduct, a sum of money equal to the value of the pecuniary advantage. - (2A) For the purposes of this Law - (a) a person benefits from any criminal conduct if that person obtains property as a result of or in connection with the conduct; and - (b) in particular, but without derogation from sub-paragraph (a), a person benefits from criminal conduct if the person receives any payment or other reward in connection with such conduct, whether carried on by that person or by another.4 - (2B) For the purposes of Part 2, "relevant criminal conduct", in relation to a defendant, means the offences for which the defendant appears to be sentenced, together with any other offences which the Court may take into consideration in sentencing the defendant.5 - (3) For the purposes of Part 2, proceedings for an offence are instituted in Jersey - (a) when the Bailiff issues a warrant in respect of the offence for the arrest of a person who is out of Jersey; - (b) when a person is arrested and charged with the offence; - (c) when a summons in respect of the offence is served on a person at the instance of the Attorney General; or - (d) when a summons in respect of the offence is served on a person in accordance with Article 9 of the Magistrate's Court (Miscellaneous Provisions) (Jersey) Law 1949, and where the application of this paragraph would result in there being more than one time for the institution of proceedings, they shall be taken to have been instituted at the earliest of those times.
+- (2) For the purposes of this Law - (a) references to property obtained, or to a pecuniary advantage derived, in connection with the commission of an offence or with criminal conduct

+- include a reference to property obtained or to a pecuniary advantage derived both in that connection and in some other connection; and - (b) where a person derives a pecuniary advantage as a result of or in connection with the commission of an offence or with criminal conduct, the person is to be treated as if the person had obtained as a result of or in connection with the commission of that offence, or that conduct, a sum of money equal to the value of the pecuniary advantage. - (2A) For the purposes of this Law - (a) a person benefits from any criminal conduct if that person obtains property as a result of or in connection with the conduct; and - (b) in particular, but without derogation from sub-paragraph (a), a person benefits from criminal conduct if the person receives any payment or other reward in connection with such conduct, whether carried on by that person or by another. - (2B) For the purposes of Part 2, "relevant criminal conduct", in relation to a defendant, means the offences for which the defendant appears to be sentenced, together with any other offences which the Court may take into consideration in sentencing the defendant. - (3) For the purposes of Part 2, proceedings for an offence are instituted in Jersey - (a) when the Bailiff issues a warrant in respect of the offence for the arrest of a person who is out of Jersey; - (b) when a person is arrested and charged with the offence; or - (c) when a summons in respect of the offence is served on a person by or with the approval of the Attorney General, and where the application of this paragraph would result in there being more than one time for the institution of proceedings, they shall be taken to have been instituted at the earliest of those times.